 - All editions have the measurements system

-- The Auditorium and Combined editions include the ability to make auralisations from measurements
+- The Auditorium and Combined editions include the ability to make auralizations from measurements, as well as performing ambisonic measurements

 Measuring System in ODEON